 City Bikes vs. Other Bikes

 Three features make a city bike really stand out from most.
-These features include the fenders, chainguard, and the skirtguard on the rear wheel.
+These features include the fenders, chainguard, and skirt guard on the rear wheel.

 An urban bicycle may have all three or some of these features.
 These features make it safe to ride without worrying your pants or skirts might catch on moving parts.